Gonzaga, 2023

 News and Announcements

-Registration for the meeting is now open.
+Dear friends of the Ancient Philosophy Society, Registration for our 2026 meeting at New York University is now open.
 Note that APS membership is required to register for the meeting.
-We strongly encourage you to register for the banquet on the night of Saturday the 26th as well.
+We strongly encourage you to register for the APS banquet on the night of Saturday April 18th as well.
 Historically, the banquet has been a great chance to get to know other participants, and we hope to continue that tradition this year.
-You can pay membership dues and register for the meeting and banquet at the following link: . . .
+You can pay membership dues and register for the meeting . . .
 Read More

 More News